yuvisdev/swiggy-clone/notes.md

-1. useState() -> It is uused to generate superpowerful variables ( Local state varibale ) let a; -> normal varibale let [currentState, updatedState] = useState(default_value); -> useState() returns array and we destruct it write from start, as soon as state variable updates react re-renders the whole componenet not just that particular thing.
+1. useState() -> It is uused to generate superpowerful variables ( Local state varibale ) let a; -> normal varibale let [currentState, updatedState] = useState(default_value); -> useState() returns array and we destruct it write from start, as soon as state variable updates/changes react triggers reconsilation cycle (re-renders the whole that componenet) ( update khali wo element hoga but render pura component )

 - AS SOON AS DATA DIFFERS IT WILL RE-RENDER THE UI bcos of this state variable